Sanwo-Olu nabs gang of traffic robbers in act at Ojota

 By Olasunkanmi Akoni

-A gang of suspected criminals who specialises in attacking motorists and road users in traffic met their Waterloo, when Lagos State Governor, Mr Babajide Sanwo-Olu, on Monday morning, personally arrested them at Ojota area of the state while in the act.
+A gang of suspected criminals who specialise in attacking motorists and road users in traffic met their Waterloo, when Lagos State Governor, Mr Babajide Sanwo-Olu, on Monday morning, personally arrested them at the Ojota area of the state while in the act.

 Taking the war against criminality in Lagos a notch higher, and walking the talk, Sanwo-Olu, apprehended the suspects while attempting to rob a motorist around Ojota in-bound Alausa.

-His words: “We are determined to stabilise the security situation in Lagos State, as our own contribution towards lasting national security.
+His words: “We are determined to stabilize the security situation in Lagos State, as our own contribution towards lasting national security.

 “Let me also use this opportunity to sound a note of warning to all criminals who are operating in Lagos State or planning to operate here; all armed robbers, kidnappers, cultists, bandits, and other criminals, we will leave no stone unturned in making this State inhospitable to you.